schencej/CS670-locobot/reinforcement_learning/README.md

 run the training code to build the model.
 The code will save the trained policy and create an evaluation video for viewing the model's performance.

+## Controlling the robot

+To run a model that controls the robot through ROS, use the `robot_controller.py` script.
+Specify the appropriate topics and the location of the policy you want to use at the top of the script prior to running.